 Dagenham Dock, Barking & Dagenham

-An industrial and bulk storage district built on Dagenham Marshes
+Formerly an industrial and bulk storage district built on Dagenham Marshes, now evolving into a mixed-use area

 The old docks were constructed in 1887 around Dagenham Breach, now a constricted industrial lagoon but originally a local beauty spot, created in the early 18th century by the Thames’ irrepressible habit of breaking through flood defences.